 Human Relations Commission Hearing Officers

 Persons appointed must be educated in the law.
 Commission conducts hearings to determine probable cause upon complaints filed with the Human Relations Commission.
-No meetings.

 Human Relations Complaint Form